nbgallery/nbgallery/docs/configuration.md

  * GOOGLE_ID - OAuth ID for Google authentication
  * GOOGLE_SECRET - OAuth secret for Google authentication

+If you use some other authentication method, you can implement your own Devise strategy using nbgallery's [extension system](extensions.md).
+[Sample skeleton here](../samples/external_auth).

 ## Creating an admin user

 While not strictly necessary, you'll probably want one of your user accounts to have admin powers within nbgallery.